redhatstuart/azure-aro/ocp-disk-customer-managed-keys.md

 EOF
 ```
 ## Apply the Test Pod configuration file
+The test pod configuration file is applied but concurrently the command also returns and sets as a variable the uid created for the persistent volume claim.
+We will use this to verify that the disk within Azure is encrypted.
 ```
 # Apply the test pod configuration file and set the PVC UID as a variable to query in Azure later
 pvcUid="$(oc apply -f test-pvc.yaml -o json | jq -r '.items[0].metadata.uid')"